METALS-London copper prices steady, China outlook drags

 * BHP: Activist investor Elliott Management raised the pressure for strategic changes at BHP on Tuesday, calling for an independent review of the mining giant's petroleum business.

-* LME LEAD: LME lead was up around 0.7 percent at $2.098 a tonne after sliding to a four-month low overnight.
-Lead is mainly used to manufacture car batteries.
-ShFE lead dipped 0.25 percent to 15,710 yuan.
+* LMW LEAD: LME lead was up around 0.8 percent at $2.084 a tonne after sliding to a four-month low overnight.
+Lead is mainly used in the manufacture of car batteries.
+ShFE lead dipped by 0.48 percent to 15,675 yuan.

 * For the top stories in metals and other news, click or